The sooner you know about a problem, the sooner you can address it, right? Imagine if you could do that in your most important apps and software.

 This failure metric is used to evaluate the performance of incident management teams in responding to an alert system.
 It uncovers both:

-This metric is particularly useful to enhance service dependability — which includes availability, reliability and effectiveness of an IT service.
-Failure to detect and, therefore, respond to an IT incident translates into a steep cost of downtime:
+At the highest level, MTTA is helpful for any effort to improve or enhance service dependability — which includes availability, reliability and effectiveness of an IT service.
+Failure to detect and therefore respond to an IT incident translates into a steep cost of downtime:

 Splunk IT Service Intelligence (ITSI) is an AIOps, analytics and IT management solution that helps teams predict incidents before they impact customers.